 This module will introduce you to the properties, mechanisms of resistance and clinical use of antimicrobial agents in the treatment of microbial infections.
 Options relating to disease prevention will be explained, and you’ll be provided with an insight into the role of the laboratory and the Public Health Laboratory Service in the diagnosis, management and control of infection in hospital and the community.
 During an average week, you’ll have a three hour lecture to study for this module.

 The module will provide an introduction to viruses and their interactions with their hosts (bacteria, plants and animals including humans) as well as discussing the structure of viruses and their significance including pathogenesis and molecular biology.
-You’ll spend four hours per week in lectures studying for this module.
+As well as lectures, this module also includes a lab practical in which a virus is grown and quantified.

 Principles of Immunology